Beylley History, Family Crest & Coats of Arms

 In the Middle ages, spelling and translation were not yet regulated by any general rules. spelling variations in names were common even among members of one family unit.
 Beylley has appeared Bellie, Belley, Bealie, Beeley, Belley, Bely, Beayly, Beyley, Beilley, Bealy, Bellye, Belly and many more.

 Early Notables of the Beylley family (pre 1700)

 Another 49 words (4 lines of text) are included under the topic Early Beylley Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Beylley family to the New World and Oceana
+Migration of the Beylley family

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.